COURSE 1.1: The context of both the construction and the architectures of the 20th century (6 ECTS)

 By Professor Vaidas Petrulis.
 KTU (Kaunas University of Technology).

-1.7 Invited lecture."The architecture of Luis Peña Ganchegui and its interest as a heritage of the 20th century",
+25 October.
+Invited lecture.
+"The architecture of Luis Peña Ganchegui and its interest as a heritage of the 20th century" "The creation of the Luis Peña Ganchegui Archive".

-By the Architect Rocío Peña head of the Luis Peña Ganchegui archive
+By the Architect Rocío Peña head of the Luis Peña Ganchegui archive.

 Course assessment: